jdevoo/twecoll/README.md

 $ twecoll init jdevoo
 ```

 This generates a jdevoo.dat file.
 It also populates an img directory with avatar images.
-Now, retrieve friends of each entry in the .dat file.
+It is also possible to initialize from a .twt file using the -q option.
+In this example, retrieve friends of each entry in the .dat file.

 ```
 $ twecoll fetch jdevoo